MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

 ## Walkthrough: Create a DLP policy

-In this example walkthrough, we'll create a tenant-level DLP policy.
-We'll add SharePoint and Salesforce to the **Business** data group of a DLP policy.
-We'll also add Facebook and Twitter to the **Blocked** data group.
-We'll leave the remaining connectors in the **Non-Business** data group.
-We'll then exclude test environments from the scope of this policy and apply the policy to the remaining environments, such as default and production environments in the tenant.
+In this example walkthrough, we create a tenant-level DLP policy.
+We add SharePoint and Salesforce to the **Business** data group of a DLP policy.
+We add Facebook and Twitter to the **Blocked** data group.
+We leave the remaining connectors in the **Non-Business** data group.
+We then exclude test environments from the scope of this policy and apply the policy to the remaining environments, such as default and production environments in the tenant.

 After this policy is saved, any Power Apps or Power Automate maker who is part of the DLP policy's environment can create an app or a flow that shares data between SharePoint or Salesforce.
 Any Power Apps or Power Automate resource that includes an existing connection with a connector in the **Non-business** data group won't be allowed to establish connections with SharePoint or Salesforce connectors, and vice versa.
 Also, these makers won't be able to add Facebook or Twitter connectors to any Power Apps or Power Automate resource.

 1. In Power Platform admin center, select **Policies** > **Data policies** > **New policy**.

-   If no policies exist in the tenant, you'll see the following page.
+   If no policies exist in the tenant, you see the following page.

    > [!div class="mx-imgBorder"]
    > ![No policies view.](media/dlp-view-no-policies.png "No policies view")